-The well-known 21cm Line (Hydrogen Line or HI Line) is Hydrogen (H)'s 21cm (Microwave) Spectral Line, which comes from the difference between two neutral hydrogen ground states (Hyperfine Structure).
-It is a useful sign of the presence of neutral hydrogen.
-It is a Forbidden Line, i.e., virtually never created under everyday Earth-bound conditions.
+The well-known 21-cm line (hydrogen line or HI line) is hydrogen's 21.1 cm (microwave) spectral line, which is emitted during a transition between two neutral hydrogen ground states (within the hyperfine structure).
+The transition is termed a spin-flip transition.
+The line is a useful sign of the presence of neutral atomic hydrogen.
+It is a forbidden line, i.e., virtually never created under everyday Earth-bound conditions.

-It is recognizable at a lot of Redshifts (z), and passes through Cosmic Dust clouds better than much Electromagnetic Radiation (EMR).
-HI Region (HI) regions in galaxies produce 21cm Emission Lines used to estimate galaxy mass, and map out velocities through analysis of Doppler Shifts.
+The line is recognizable at a lot of redshifts, and passes through dust clouds better than much electromagnetic radiation.
+HI regions in galaxies produce 21-cm emission lines used to estimate galaxy mass, and map out velocities through analysis of Doppler shifts.
 Knowledge of the Milky Way's structure owes much to this analysis.
-Regions in front of hot objects, i.e., with a Continuous Spectrum yield 21cm Absorption Lines, also useful for analysis.
+Regions in front of hot objects, i.e., with a continuous spectrum yield 21-cm absorption lines, also useful for analysis.

-The neutral hydrogen existing between Recombination and the Epoch of Reionization (EOR) is presumed to produce 21cm Emission lines, which could reveal much about reionization and times since, including analysis of Gravitational Lensing to reveal Galaxy Clusters (CL) and Doppler shifts that would reveal Voids.
-The signal is weak and has yet to be detected (in 2017) but much effort has been put into detecting it (21cm Experiments), such as PAPER and HERA.
+The neutral hydrogen existing between recombination and the epoch of reionization is presumed to produce 21-cm emission lines, which could reveal much about reionization and times since, including analysis of gravitational lensing to reveal galaxy clusters and Doppler shifts that would reveal voids and is one target of cosmological intensity mapping.
+The signal is weak and has yet to be detected (as of 2017) but much effort has been put into detecting it (21-cm experiments), such as PAPER and HERA.